kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 # Tracing a production incident back to git commits

-In this 5 minute tutorial you'll learn how Kosli helps Cyber-dojo to track a production incident back to git commits.
+In this 5 minute tutorial you'll learn how Kosli can track a production incident in Cyber-dojo back to git commits.

-Something went wrong and [https://cyber-dojo.org](https://cyber-dojo.org) is displaying a 500 error!
+Something has gone wrong and [https://cyber-dojo.org](https://cyber-dojo.org) is displaying a 500 error!

 {{< figure src="/images/cyber-dojo-prod-500-large.png" alt="Prod cyber-dojo is down with a 500" width="90%" >}}